imbaguanxin/local_realignment/README.md

 Result: {output_path}/xxxx.result.csv

 shift of each image according to the top image.
+There is no index in the result file.